tjvantoll/www.tjvantoll.com/source/_posts/2014-08-11-the-problem-with-using-html-imports-for-dependency-management.markdown

 > "If multiple libraries want to share a dependency, they will have to agree on a system.
 Feature detection, or an agreed upon common location for a ‘jquery.html’ file in a CDN, etc."

-At first glance this is laughable, as getting libraries to agree on *anything* in the web world has been painfully difficult, but it's definitely worth a discussion.
+Getting libraries to agree on *anything* in the web world has been painfully difficult, but it's definitely worth a discussion.
 Let's look at each of these options in detail.

 ### Options for managing external dependencies